yunifuchioka/robot_script/README.md

 ```

 ### Run script
-1. Source ROS2 if this isn't done automatically in the .bashrc
+1. Source ROS2 if this isn't done automatically in the `.bashrc`.
+In my case
 ```
 source /opt/ros/dashing/setup.bash
 ```